DavidHarrisRid/VibeCode/README.md

 character so they are easier targets.
 Each time the invaders descend a row they speed up slightly to keep the pressure on.

-Ice Climber is a simple vertical climbing game.
-The play field scrolls upward as you jump from platform to platform using the arrow keys.
-If you fall off the bottom of the screen the game ends, so keep moving up to reach the highest altitude you can.
+Ice Climber is a vertical climbing game.
+Platforms are randomly generated and each row is bordered so you know exactly where the edges are.
+Jumping breaks through the platforms above you and launches the climber several rows high so you can land on the next ledge.
+Keep moving upward—if you slip below the bottom of the visible area the game is over.

 The game relies on the `curses` module for drawing.
 On Windows systems the